 - Ensure you have received a VideoLX license from Evolphin Sales.

-- Plan for one or more geographical demarcations within your entire Zoom network, called locations, that may each use different transcoders to convert high-res files based on different rules.
+- Plan for having either one or more demarcating groups within your entire Zoom network, called locations, that may each use different transcoders to convert high-res files based on different rules for a subset of Zoom Clients.
 You could use Vantage, VideoLX, or other media converters for such transcoding at individual locations.
-You would need appropriate licenses for Vantage or VideoLX for each location that you want to set up.
+You would, however, need appropriate licenses for Vantage or VideoLX for each location that you want to set up with these transcoders.

 - Optionally, plan out the metadata schema to be used as the folder structure for saving hi-res assets as well as New Project (Adobe CC plugins) parent folder.
 For e.g, you could use metadata fields ‘Show’, ‘Season’ and ‘Episode’ to save high-res assets in the folder structure as shown below:

 - Decide on which file types need transcoding from Vantage or a media converter.
 Also, plan for which type of files would be considered high-res and which should be ingested directly.
 These will be stored later as Ingest Rules.

 - Choose a machine to install SQL Server or use an existing SQL Server for process reporting.

 - Plan on having an exclusive Zoom user account for the Transcoder.
 One Zoom user account per Transcoder will be needed.